doug-moen/openscad2/rfc/Library_Scripts.md

   More generally, `include` is a form of
   [*object inheritance*](Objects.md#inheritance)
   in the OpenSCAD2 object system.
-  It is backward compatible with the OpenSCAD1 `include` command.
 * `use` is specifically designed for library scripts.
   It imports top level definitions but not geometry or internal definitions.
-  It is not fully backwards compatible with the OpenSCAD1 `use` command.

 Most modern programming languages have a "module system" for referencing external libraries.
 The standard features are: